-- a) Boundary of the site(s). - b) Location of permanent photo stations and any other photos taken. - c) Data sampling locations, such as points, plots, or transects. - d) Approximate locations of any replanted vegetation. - e) Changes to site conditions since the last report, such as areas of regrading, a shift in the location of Cowardin classes or habitat features, or a change in water regime.
+- c.
+Data sampling locations, such as points, plots, or transects. - d.
+Approximate locations of any replanted vegetation. - e.
+Changes to site conditions since the last report, such as areas of regrading, a shift in the location of Cowardin classes or habitat features, or a change in water regime.

 Include the month and year when each map was produced or revised.
-The site map(s) should reflect on-the-ground conditions during the most recent monitoring year.
+The site maps should reflect onthe-ground conditions during the most recent monitoring year.